 Without the proper food and nutrients, your gecko can become very sick and sluggish, which can be mistaken for boredom.
 So, make sure that their meals are loaded with whatever their body needs and this will in return assure that your gecko is healthy and stress-free.

 Unlike other geckos, leos don’t have suction cup feed that will allow them to climb up things (which is good because they love to try and climb the glass), so, fortunately, they can’t climb their way to the top of the tank where they could potentially fall and injure themselves.
-But, what they can do is climb rocks and other little obstacles that you might see around in pet stores whenever you’re out shopping or surfing the web ( like this rock here by Zilla that I currently own and love on Amazon ).
+But, what they can do is climb rocks and other little obstacles that you might see around in pet stores whenever you’re out shopping or surfing the web.
+For example they love rock dens.

 To give your leopard gecko something to do, you can get them something such as a climbing rock so that they can exercise a little movement every now and then.
 Leopard geckos really enjoy interacting with objects that are in the tank, even objects that are bad for them, so make sure to get something that will be fun for them to play on, but safe as well.